danielcaldas/oldblog/_posts/2018-06-17-about-js-conf-eu-berlin-2018.markdown

 So we can already see the that the base architectural components for a Javascript engines are: **parser**, **interpreter** and **compiler pipeline**.

 Now, the most interesting part is around Objects and how they are represented within engines.
-So objects are basically dictionaries like in the following image.
+So Objects are basically dictionaries like in the following image.

 ![simple shape illustration](/assets/img/about-js-conf-eu-berlin-2018/engines-shapes-1.png "simple shape illustration")